swlaschin/fsharpforfunandprofit.com/_posts/2012-04-04-fvsc-quicksort.md

 }
 {% endhighlight %}

-The one-step “pattern match and branch” in F# allows you to avoid this in many cases.
+The one-step "pattern match and branch" in F# allows you to avoid this in many cases.

 ## Postscript